-11.3 FUSE MODE output characteristic curve
+10.3 FUSE MODE output characteristic curve

 In the event of an overload (e.g., short circuit), the power supply switches off the DC output permanently.
 The value of the switch-off threshold and the time period for which it may be exceeded can be freely selected.
-The power supply is restarted via the remote contact.
-As an option, the power supply can be switched on by switching the supply voltage on the primary side off and on.
+The power supply can be restarted via IO-Link, system communication, or by switching the supply voltage on the primary side off and on.
 Selecting the FUSE MODE output characteristic curve sets the following default values.